 Past placement of MHR students has been excellent.
 Job placement rates for international students vary based on the student's background and academic profile.
 Those students who have attended and graduated from a four-year institution in the United States, in combination with the MHR degree at the Moore School, have historically had a better chance for domestic job placement.
 Due to immigration laws and market conditions, those students who have completed an undergraduate degree outside of the United States in combination with a MHR degree at the Moore School have encountered greater challenges with domestic hiring.

 There are many different ways to find out more about the program.
-Please visit our Recruiting Events webpage for detailed information.
+Please visit our events page for detailed information.

 Schedule a campus visit.